 Walk the Talk Therapy

-Our walk and talk sessions offer a unique approach to mental health support, allowing you to engage in therapy while enjoying the benefits of being outdoors and moving your body.
-Whether you prefer individual sessions, want to bring a partner, or have a small group that could benefit from our services, we are here to support you.
+Walk-and-talk sessions offer a unique approach to mental health support, allowing you to engage in therapy while enjoying the benefits of being outdoors and moving your body.
+Whether you prefer individual sessions, want to bring a partner, or have a small group that could benefit from our services, I am here to support you.
 All ages and fitness levels are welcome.

 Research has shown that spending time in nature can reduce stress, anxiety, and depression, while physical activity can boost mood and improve overall well-being.
 By incorporating walking into therapy sessions, you can experience a sense of calmness, increased focus, and a deeper connection with both your surroundings and yourself.